 I love this spore based probiotic that really works!

 Along with these treatment options, following the candida diet is really important as well.

-Source of part of this article, and the protocol comes from the interview with Dr. Stephen Olmstead at the Healthy Gut Summit.
+Source of part of this article comes from the interview with Dr. Stephen Olmstead at the Healthy Gut Summit.
 I found this interview really fascinating and full of helpful information!

 Inspire Your Real Food Healing Journey with my FREE Grain-Free Meals e-Cookbook and Getting Started email series!